3mdeb/verified-boot/verified_boot_app_spec.md

 application removes Key Exchange Keys and trusted signature database `db` to guarantee a clean state for establishing trust.

-In the next phase the application analyzes boot options, prompts the user whether to trust they key used to sign the image in the boot option.
+In the next phase the application analyzes boot options, prompting the user whether to trust the key used to sign the selected image in the boot options.
+The image may have been explicitly selected by a user in a firmware boot menu, or it may have been automatically selected by the firmware during normal bootup.

-Once trusted key database is configured, the application creates ephemeral Platform Key `PK`, discards its private part, and enrolls the public part into `PK` variable to activate UEFI Secure Boot.
+Once the trusted key database is configured, the application creates an ephemeral Platform Key `PK`, discards its private part, and enrolls the public part into `PK` variable to activate UEFI Secure Boot.

 Only after the UEFI Secure Boot environment is provisioned and a Platform Key is set does the application default to the interactive menu interface on